leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Fixed:   Restore nggShowGallery and nggShowSlideshow as wrappers to new API
 * Fixed:   Always use domain as specified by WordPress Site URL
 * Fixed:   Use WordPress Home URL over Site URL when appropriate
-* Fixed:   Numerous pagination issues
+* Fixed:   Numerous WordPress gallery plugin pagination issues
 * Fixed:   Adjusted our forms to comply with WordPress Firewalls
 * Fixed:   Correct use of select2 DOM selector for maximum compatibility
 * Fixed:   Path and URL calculations for Windows and UNIX environments